aveniridm/envion/README.md

 For convenience, next to the **LFO** you’ll find a **float reminder**: whenever you load or change a preset, this number will display the current stretch value, so you can keep track at a glance.

 **Very important note:** if you are using short percussive samples, start with stretch factors between **1%** and **7–8%**, and from there decide whether to lengthen or shorten.
-If you start from higher stretch values, you will only get a sound lasting a few milliseconds that is extremely elongated.
+If you start from higher stretch values, you will only get a sound lasting a few milliseconds that is extremely elongated or even silence.
 This can of course be an intentional effect, but not always will the spectral characteristics of a short sound remain convincing under extreme time-stretching.

 > 💡 **Tip**